Murdoch limits damage in parliament grilling

 "There was definitely no knock-out punch delivered," said Ian Whittaker, media analyst at Liberum Capital.

-But his performance will have done nothing to win over those with doubts about his ability to run a large company like News Corp.
-Until recently he had been expected to succeed his father at the head of the media group.
+But his performance will have done nothing to win over those with doubts about his ability to run a large company such as News Corp, at whose helm he was until recently expected to succeed his father.

+"Murdoch stood up well to two-and-a-half hours of questioning, did not concede anything of significance, but simply reinforced the two major questions that either he was not telling the truth or he was not in full control of News International," said Ivor Gaber, director of a political journalism program at London's City University.

 The committee will now draw up a report of its findings, which it expects to publish by Christmas.